 No account or registration is necessary for a buyer or lender!
 Once the closing company User adds a buyer or lender to the system (outlined above), the buyer or lender simply logs in by entering their email address and choosing their closing company from a dropdown menu.
 Closing company Users can view if/when a buyer/lender has logged in to view their instructions.
 This allows closing companies to monitor for any potential delays in closing.

-Our site works great on mobile, too, so buyers can access their wire transfer instructions directly from their phone at the bank!
+Our site works great on mobile, too, so buyers can access their wire transfer instructions directly from their smart device while at the bank!

 An Admin is a type of User with addition privileges.
 Both Admins and Users can add new buyers/lenders to the system, as well as remove and notify buyers/lenders already entered.
 When an Admin/User adds a buyer or lender, they select the appropriate wire instructions from a drop down menu.
 No Admin or User can add, remove, or modify wire transfer instructions.